makma/fingerprintjs.com/content/blog/disabling-javascript-won’t-save-you-from-fingerprinting.md

 The next set of features are a bit trickier: `device-width`, `device-height` and `-webkit-device-pixel-ratio` reflect the resolution of the whole screen and its pixel density.
 The values of these features are arbitrary — you can write CSS code that has a `@media` rule for all the thousands of possible values, but it will only add unnecessary bloat to your code base.
 Instead, the demo checks ranges of values using the `min` and `max` rules.

-This is an example of detecting screen width:
+Below is an example of how to detect screen width:

 ```css
 @media (max-width: 349.99px) {